boldradius/akka-exchange/README.md

   - [Frontend Node](#frontend): The Rest API [akka-http / seed node(s)]
   - [Trade Ticker Node](#trading-users): Replicated Feed of completed trades/current prices.
 Utilizes Data Distribution (aka replication)
+  - [Trade Engine Node](#trade-engine): A Cluster Singleton which proxies the transactions for requested trades.
+Makes sure there's only ever one instance so that it can gate trades on a single item.
   - [Trading Users DB](#trading-users): Sharded Database of active users and their portfolios.
 Utilizes Sharding & Persistence.
   - [Securities DB Node](#securities): Sharded Database of known Securities, i.e. Stocks & Bonds.
 Utilizes Sharding & Persistence.
   - [Network Trade API](#network-trade-api): Network API for Trading, using a Binary Protocol.
 Utilizes Akka IO and Akka Streams for the sample client.